Odense Light Rail: Construction

-All utilities (pipes, cables i.e.) were moved before the actual construction work commenced.
-These works lasted from April 2015 until December 2017.
+All utility piping and cables in the path of the tramway were excavated and moved before construction work on the line began.
+These works lasted from April 2015 to December 2017.

-To make space for the tramway, it was necessary to relocate the roads, bike lanes, and pavements.
-The tramway needed eight meters width for the tramway tracks.
-The work commenced in August 2017 and construction of new roads, bike lanes, and pavements continued until spring 2019.
-This work was carried out by the three Danish contractors Arkil, M.J.
-Eriksson, and Barslund.
-The next phase was the track work where the contractors established the tracks with foundations, drainage, and cables.
-The Spanish company COMSA was the contractor for this part of the project, collaborating with their sub-contractors Munck (Denmark), EFACEC (Portugal) and IDOM (Spain).
-Last part of the project was the test and trial run of the tramway.
-This was carried out during 2019 and 2020 by the assigned operator which is also in charge of maintenance.
+To accommodate the tramway, it was necessary to relocate existing roads and bike lanes in order to provide the eight meter (twenty-six foot) clearance required to construct the tramway tracks.
+This work, carried out by Danish contractors Arkil, M.J Eriksson, and Barslund, began in August 2017 and construction of replacement roads and bike lanes continued until spring of 2019.
+In next phase, Spanish contractor COMSA, in collaboration with subcontractors Munck (of Denmark), EFACEC (of Portugal), and IDOM (of Spain) constructed foundations, drainage, and cables before laying tracks.
+The final part of the project, the test and trial run of the tramway, was carried out during 2019 and 2020 by the assigned operator, who is also in charge of maintenance.
 The contract for operation and maintenance was expected to be closed by the end of 2018.
-The Swiss-German tram company Stadler Pankow delivers 16 trams of the model Variobahn for the Odense Tramway project.
+The Swiss-German tram company Stadler Pankow delivered 16 trams of the model Variobahn for the project.
+The first tram was delivered in February 2020.